Naming Your Business: How to Choose, Claim + Protect Your Name

 Trademark Registration

 There are two possible registration levels for a trademark: state and federal.
 If your business only operates within state lines, you can choose to register your trademark with the state trademark office.
 If your business operates nationwide, you’ll need to register with the United States Patent and Trademark Office.
-Trademark fees vary according to a number of factors, but the baseline cost of registration ranges from $250-$350.
+Trademark fees vary according to several factors, but the baseline registration cost ranges from $250-$350.

 Domain Name Registration